 Rosacea is a common, yet often misunderstood, inflammatory skin disease that may cause facial redness, sensitive skin, burning, stinging, swelling, papules, pustules, visible red capillary veins, gritty red eyes, and in more advanced cases, a disfiguring bulbous nose.
 Often misdiagnosed as adult acne, allergy or eczema, rosacea, if left untreated, tends to worsen over time.
 Men and women of all ages can be affected, with over 45 million estimated sufferers of rosacea worldwide.

 It is a chronic but treatable condition that primarily affects the central face, and is often characterized by flare-ups and remissions.
-It typically begins any time after age 30 as a flushing or redness on the cheeks, nose, chin or forehead that may come and go.
+It typically begins any time after age thirty as a flushing or redness on the cheeks, nose, chin, or forehead that may come and go.
 Over time, the redness tends to become ruddier and more persistent, and visible blood vessels may appear.
-Left untreated, bumps and pimples often develop, and in severe cases - particularly in men - the nose may grow swollen and bumpy from excess tissue.
+Left untreated, bumps and pimples often develop.
+In severe cases - particularly in men - the nose may grow swollen and bumpy from excess tissue.
 In many people the eyes are also affected, feeling irritated and appearing watery or bloodshot.
-Although Rosacea can affect all segments of the population, individuals with fair skin who tend to flush or blush easily are believed to be at greatest risk.
-The disorder is more frequently diagnosed in women, but tends to be more severe in men.
-There is also evidence that Rosacea may tend to run in families, and may be especially prevalent in people of Northern or Eastern European descent.
+Although rosacea can affect all segments of the population, individuals with fair skin who tend to flush or blush easily are believed to be at greatest risk.
+The disorder is more frequently diagnosed in women but tends to be more severe in men.
+There is also evidence that rosacea may tend to run in families, and may be especially prevalent in people of Northern or Eastern European descent.

 Subtype One (Erythematotelangiectatic Rosacea) -